Media Fact Sheet

 One of the most impressive and unique features of The Willows Historic Palm Springs Inn may be found in its famous hillside gardens, which meander their way for more than an acre above the desert hideaway.
 Here guests may retreat up the rustic pathways to discover and choose for themselves that special spot where they can loll away the time gazing out at the breathtaking and ever-changing panorama stretching out before them; a vista that encompasses the entire Coachella Valley and the dramatic mountain ranges ringing it.
 They can even enjoy Dr. Einstein’s own favorite gazing spot, a covered bench atop a rocky outcropping where the great thinker found pleasant repose so many sunsets ago while listening to the soothing roar of the garden’s dramatic 50-foot waterfall.

-The Willows Historic Palm Springs Inn was built as a luxurious private home and today it still retains that exclusive ambiance in its elegant yet comfortable guest accommodations.
-There are but eight rooms in the entire Inn, each one wholly unique with their own personality.
-In the guest rooms of The Willows, the past is blended artfully with the present and along with rich, hand-selected antiques reminiscent of the era in which the inn was built will be found such up-to-the-minute conveniences as high-speed Internet data ports, iPod docking stations, individual climate control, flat screen televisions with cable access and DVD players, refrigerators, and plush robes.
+The Willows Historic Palm Springs Inn is comprised of the Mead and Bishop mansions, originally built as a luxurious private homes and today still retain that exclusive ambiance in its elegant yet comfortable guest accommodations.
+There are but seventeen rooms in the entire Inn, each one wholly unique with their own personality.
+In the guest rooms of The Willows, the past is blended artfully with the present and along with rich, hand-selected antiques reminiscent of more gracious era in which will be found such up-to-the-minute conveniences as high-speed Internet, individual climate control, smart televisions refrigerators, fine linens, plush robes, Wedgewood china, sliver tea and coffee services.
+Daily three course gourmet breakfast for two, afternoon wine and hors d’oeuvres and evening turn-down service included.
+No resort fees.

 - Library Room – This grand-sized book-filled haven features a spectacular coffered ceiling, hand-carved fireplace crafted from dark cherry wood, elegant vintage tiled bath with walk-in shower, and a secluded garden patio.
 Of special note is a magnificent Florentine-style desk, one of the exquisite antique pieces to be found in this restful retreat.